Primary care for you and your family, close to home.

 Mammograms play a central part in the early detection of breast cancer because they can detect changes in the breast before they can be felt in a breast examination.
 But mammograms are not 100 percent accurate, so women should continue to have an annual breast examination with their provider regularly, and discuss any changes they notice throughout the year with their provider.

 A benefit of 3D mammography technology is that it gives clearer images of dense breast tissue than a traditional mammogram.
 A 3D mammogram provides a series of detailed images of the breast, allowing healthcare providers to better evaluate breast tissue layer by layer, making fine details more visible and no longer hidden by overlapping tissue.
 Clinically proven to provide more accurate breast cancer screenings, a 3D exam can help reduce false-positive callbacks for additional imaging.

 Having a 3D mammogram is similar to the process of getting a traditional 2D mammogram.
 Multiple images are taken in just seconds.
 The low-dose imaging of dense breast tissue is approved by the FDA and performed by trained technologists.
 This imaging service is currently covered by Medicare and a growing number of private insurance companies.

-Your physician may recommend a digital mammography one week following your period, especially if your breasts feel especially tender before your period.
-You should also inform your physician or radiologist if you believe you might be pregnant.
+Your provider may recommend a digital mammogram one week following your period, especially if your breasts feel especially tender before your period.
+You should also inform your provider and radiologist if you believe you might be pregnant.